 “At the time, I thought I wanted to be a teacher.
 After my first internship, I thought maybe this isn’t for me,” says Christian.

-After completing an online application, students are first enrolled into “Intro to Internship,” a semester-long class where they learn to develop their resume, create a cover letter, research career interests and practice professional communication.
+After completing an online application, students are first enrolled in “Intro to Internship,” a semester-long class where they learn to develop their resume, create a cover letter, research career interests and practice professional communication.
 During this process, internship coaches work closely with students to identify their needs and interests.
 They are then matched with local businesses or organizations that align with their career goals.

 “We want to give students a safe and supportive environment to learn,” says Brittany Skobel, Next Move Partnership Coordinator.